vmware-archive/ansible-module-vcloud-director/docs/index.md

 </code>
 </pre>
 <h4>
-	Note: There are few things to take care before trying to update existing hard disks such as,
+	Note: There are few things to take care before trying to update existing hard disks such as,<br />
-	a) Fast-provisioned hard drives can not be resized.
+	a) Fast-provisioned hard drives can not be resized. <br />
 	b) Hard drives part of the VM snapshot may not be able to resize.
 </h4>
 <ul>